 Is this even the way to quantify it?
 Is serendipity justly measured by its results?
 I could, for example, work in isolation at home, take an online course, and come away better off – good results, but it’s not the same.
 Serendipity is partly about garnering a beneficial result, but the other key part is the process.
 Or, rather, serendipity means attaining a beneficial result without any process at all.
 Its unpredictable nature gives it an almost magical quality.
 It’s this accidental aspect that makes serendipity what it is.
 The focus can’t just be on the result; a results-oriented view is economic, transactional, and ignores the ripple effects that serendipity creates.
 Serendipitous results are more like an additional reward on top of what is already rewarding: friendship, conversation, connection.
 The outcome is just the cherry on top.

 Again, if we measure this strictly by my own results, we’d be measuring the fact that I got a client ($) and the fact that I made inroads into another career path ($+).
-But the biggest result is the intangible, immeasurable sensation I had of being (1) grateful that I had befriended this particular person, (2) touched that my friend trusted me that much, (3) proud that my skills were perceived to be sufficient for the job, (4) aware of how others perceive me, (5) delighted that this solution worked out well for everyone, (6) thankful that I didn’t just stay at home in my pajamas… the list goes on.
-And this is just my list; the solution was actually a triple win in that it solved three people’s problems.
+But the biggest result is the intangible, immeasurable sensation I had of being (1) grateful that I had befriended this particular person, (2) touched that my friend trusted me that much, (3) proud that my skills were perceived to be sufficient for the job, (4) pleased that my skills were actually sufficient for the job, (5) aware of how others perceive me, (6) delighted that this solution worked out well for everyone, (7) thankful that I didn’t just stay at home in my pajamas… the list goes on.
+And this is just a list of intangibles.
+The tangibles were formidable: a hefty paycheck and a serious start to a future in freelancing.
+This is just a brief account of what happened on my end; the solution was actually a triple win in that it solved three people’s problems.
 If we are to use math here, we might consider the multiplying effect to be exponential or even factorial (!), multiplying again and again for each number in the chain of cause-and-effect.